hugorodet-poly/ComputeCanada_Workshop_VisionIC/README.md

 > # PRACTICE TIME :
 > Connect to the Cedar cluster using the method of your choice !
-Then, clone this repository on your home directory.
+Then, clone [this repository](https://github.com/hugorodet-poly/ComputeCanada_Workshop_VisionIC) to your home directory.

 ## 3. Transferring data